ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > ## Exercise: a basic Git/GitHub workflow
 >
-> Goal: submit a pull request (PR) suggesting a change to the
+> Submit a pull request (PR) suggesting a change to the
 > [https://github.com/ReproNim/simple_workflow](simple_workflow) analysis.
 > You should submit an initial PR with one of the changes, and then improve it
 > with subsequent additional commits, and see how the PR gets automatically updated.